dieterich-lab/ASyH/README.md

-# ASyH - Anonymous Synthesizer for Health Data (Release 2).
+# ASyH - Anonymous Synthesizer for Health Data (Version 1.1.0).

 ## Overview

 A data protection tool that utilizes generative machine learning models to create synthetic datasets, safeguarding sensitive patient information.
 The ASyH is a software helping Clinics as holders of large quantities of highly restricted personal health data to provide the Medical Data Community with realistic datasets without the breach of privacy.
 It does this by synthesizing data with Machine Learning techniques which preserve data distribution and correlation while adding as much variation to the synthetic data, in order for it to have no resemblance to any of the original patient data entries.